School of Medicine

 Promotion and Graduation Policy

-All students are required to complete all courses, electives, and required clinical clerkships with the grade of 70% or better.
+All students are required to pass all courses, electives, and required clinical clerkships with the grade of 70% or better.

-Students must pass USMLE Step 1 prior to August 15th of their fourth year
+Students must pass USMLE Step 1 prior to beginning fourth-year rotations.

 Before graduation, the Admissions and Student Affairs staff and administration will ensure that all students have met the requirements for graduation.
 The Student Professionalism and Promotion Committee will recommend to the dean candidates for graduation.